5 Inference for simple linear regression

 1. Generate niter bootstrap samples, where niter is the number of iterations.
 We typically want to use at least 1000 iterations in order to construct a sampling distribution that is close to the theoretical distribution of β^1 defined in .

-2. Fit the linear model to each of the niter bootstrap samples to obtain niter values of β^1, the estimated slope.
+2. Fit the linear regression model to each of the niter bootstrap samples to obtain niter values of β^1, the estimated slope.
 There will also be niter values of the estimated intercept, β^0, but we will ignore those for now because we are not focusing on inference for the intercept.

 4. Use the distribution from the previous step to calculate the C% confidence interval.
-The lower and upper bounds of the interval are the points distribution that mark the middle C% of the distribution.
+The lower and upper bounds of the interval are the points in the distribution that mark the middle C% of the distribution.

 1. Generate 1000 bootstrap samples (97 observations in each sample) by sampling with replacement from the current sample data of 97 observations.
 The first 10 observations from the first bootstrapped sample are shown in .